 Step 1: Trim your cakes.

-Once your cakes are completely cool, trim the tops of your cake if they are domed using a serrated knife or a cake leveller.
 The key is that the tops become level and your two cakes are of equal height (you can eyeball this but a ruler is inexpensive and very handy)

 Step 3: Fill your cake.